ubuntu/yaru/icons/src/fullcolor/README.md

 **[Horizontal Oblong App Icon Template.svg](./Horizontal%20Oblong%20App%20Icon%20Template.svg) - an app icon template for oblong icons with landscape orientation**
  - a blank template file for Suru application icons
  - the only layers that need modifying are the `Baseplate` layer (to name and categorise the icon), the `Background` layer (to change the color of the icon) and the `Pictogram` layer (where you add the icon's distinct overall pictogram)
+ - if your icon is "white" ( = a very light grey gradient), you can make the "optional outline for white icons" layer visible, to add a faint outline to the 256px icon (nothing is added to the smaller icons because they already have borders)
+ - You can also edit the opacity of the highlights layer, because you will probably want to make it more transparent to reduce the highlight when using a darker background

 **[Round App Icon Template.svg](./Round%20App%20Icon%20Template.svg) - an app icon template for circular icons**
  - same principles as above